Kazooki123/crabby-docs/docs/getting-started/download.md

 ## System Requirements

 * Windows 10 (64-bit) or later
-* 4 GB RAM or more
+* 2-4 GB RAM or more
-* 1 GB of free disk space
+* 100MB Disk Space or more

 ## Additional Notes

 * An internet connection is required for initial download and potential updates
-* Crabby works only in Rust nightly version
+* Crabby works only in the Rust nightly version
 * This page might changed for the upcoming updates

-## Download Crabby for MacOS (Sooner)

-For now Crabby isn't available in MacOS but we will try to find solutions for it to be released!